Australian Broadcasting Company: Radio stations

-ABC Commission Acquires ABC Company on the 1st of July, 1932: Radio announcer Conrad Charlton began the day's broadcast at 2BL and/or 2FC, saying; "This is the Australian Broadcasting Commission."
+The Australian Broadcasting Commission acquired the Company.
+On the 1 July 1932 radio announcer Conrad Charlton began the day's broadcast at 2BL and/or 2FC, saying; "This is the Australian Broadcasting Commission."
 At 8pm the Commission was formally opened by the Prime Minister, Joseph Lyons, speaking from Canberra.

 Lyons proclaimed his strategic direction for the company, saying its purpose was to provide 'information, entertainment, culture, and gaiety and serve all diversified tastes of the Australian Public.'

-The 1932 Opposition Leader, James Scullin also stated the company's other main purpose which was to ensure that broadcasting under national control must not encourage misrepresentation or suppression.
+The 1932 Opposition Leader, James Scullin, also stated the company's other main purpose which was to ensure that broadcasting under national control must not encourage misrepresentation or suppression.
 As Dr. Earle Page, leader of Country Party said, radio was indeed a luxury in Australia, but a necessity for farmers who used broadcasting information to set prices for their produce.

-The ABC company was acquired by the ABC commission.
 The ABC remains Australia's only advertisement-free and public broadcaster with almost twenty million viewers and listeners per week.
-The Scullin Labour government at the time passed the Australian Broadcasting Commission Act 1932 in response to the mishandling of the 1927 royal commission.
+The Scullin Labor government at the time passed the Australian Broadcasting Commission Act 1932 in response to the mishandling of the 1927 royal commission.
 Upon the acquisition, the radio station broadcast did not change, they were just now the responsibility of the ABC Commission.
 Formally, they were the responsibility of the ABC company.
 Most of the ABC companies 250 workers chose to stay and work for the new commission.
 Company manager C.F.
 Marden decided to move to 2UW and join Doyle, Fuller and Albert.

-Radio Announcers
+Radio announcers

 Charles Moses

 Sir Charles Moses CBE joined the Australian Broadcasting Company in 1929, and was General Manager from 1935 to 1965.
 Based in the Melbourne office, he used his voice on air for B class radio stations.
 According to ABC manager at the time Bernard Heinze, Moses had the perfect voice for broadcasting.
 Moses began commentating for ice hockey soon after his voice audition.

 In August 1930, Moses was promoted to an announcer, where he earned seven pounds per week.
 For the time, this was double the minimum wage.
 He worked a total of fifty hours per week at the ABC.
 By mid-1932, he was earning eight pounds per week.
 He achieved this by arranging announcer rosters and coordinating news sessions.
 He also earned this money by describing sports and doing fifteen-minute news commentary up to three times per week.
 By the time the ABC commission Act came into effect, Moses was 32 years old and decided to take a job with the commission.

 Prior to taking on a managerial role, he was primarily a sports commentator.